daronphang/programming-resources/architectures/distributed-systems/coordination/mutex.md

 - Client 2 acquires lock and writes to the database
 - Client 1 wakes up and makes an unsafe write to the database

 You cannot fix this problem by inserting a check on the lock expiry just before writing back to storage as it does not eliminate the race condition, but makes it less likely.
+Instead, the solution is to include a **fencing token** with every write request to the storage service.

-The fix for this problem is to include a **fencing token** with every write request to the storage service.
-A fencing token is simply a number that increases every time distributed lock is acquired i.e. a logical clock.
+A fencing token is a number that increases every time distributed lock is acquired i.e. a **logical clock**.
 When the leader writes to the store, it passes down the fencing token to it.
 The store remembers the value of the last token and accepts only writes with a greater value.

 <img src="../assets/fencing-token.png">